wnfs-wg/spec/spec/shared-private-data.md

   return new Namefilter()
     .add(senderRootDID)
     .add(recipientExchangeDID)
-    .add(counter.toString())
+    .add(encode(counter))
     .saturate()
 }
 ```

+Here `encode` is a function that maps a block index to a low-endian byte array encoding of a 64-bit unsigned integer.

 ## 2.2.
 Share Payload

-The share payload MUST be a non-empty list of CIDs to [RSAES-OAEP](https://datatracker.ietf.org/doc/html/rfc3447#section-7.1) encrypted ciphertexts.
+The share payload MUST be a non-empty list of CIDs to [RSAES-OAEP](https://datatracker.ietf.org/doc/html/rfc3447#section-7.1)-encrypted ciphertexts.

 When decrypted, this reveals a payload of the form: